KyloIO/kylo-docs/installation/KyloManualDeploymentGuide.rst

 **Scenario 2**: Install Java in the default /opt/java/current location.

-   a.
 Install Java 8 - You can modify and use the following script if you want:

 **Online Mode**